haagiboy88/GreedModeMod/README.md

 Items added: Lil'brim added to greedTreasure pool.

+Ultra greed health changed from 3500 to 1500

 The items that was removed was decided to potentially have too big of an impact on a race.

 -Haagiboy88-